 The great thing about one-pot meals is that there won’t be many dishes to wash once you’re finished.
-The nice feature about this one is the meat option.
+A nice feature of this one is the meat option.
 It calls for both chicken and sausage.
-After making this for our family, we decided that two meats were not necessary and we could save money by using only one.
+After making this for our family, we decided that two meats were not necessary, and we could save money by using only one.

 You could assume when making the “world’s best” anything that it would involve lots of sweat and tears.
 Brianne at Cupcakes and Kale Chips found a way to adjust this recipe to fit into a woman’s busy schedule.
 Instead of cooking the pasta, she uses the time-saving no-boil kind.
 You could even fix this on the weekend and freeze for future busy weeknights.